Where People with MFT Degrees Work

-Outpatient care centers lead as an industry with one of the highest levels of employment for MFTs in the United States.
+Outpatient care centers employ the third-most MFTs in the United States as of May 2022.
 Therapists are hired at outpatient care centers to treat children, adolescents, adults and seniors battling depression, substance abuse, or serious mental illness.
 Typical duties include providing various clinical services (such as leading therapy sessions), performing assessments, delivering patient and/or family education, case management, and acting as a liaison between patient units, outpatient and community providers, and physicians.
 Therapists also assist with the coordination and ease of patient discharge from inpatient programs to an outpatient setting.

 2. Inpatient Care Facilities & Hospitals